bshirani/gocryptotrader/README.md

 + Backtesting application.
 An event-driven backtesting tool to test and iterate trading strategies using historical or custom data.
 See [backtester](/backtester/README.md).
 + WebGUI (discontinued).

-## Compiling instructions

-Download and install Go from [Go Downloads](https://golang.org/dl/) for your platform.

 ### Linux/OSX

 GoCryptoTrader is built using [Go Modules](https://github.com/golang/go/wiki/Modules) and requires Go 1.11 or above